-Elder and Knowledge Keeper, First Nations University of Canada
+Elder, Knowledge Keeper, and Residential School Survivor, First Nations University of Canada

 Gilbert Kewistep is from the Saulteaux/Nakaway Linguistic group in central Saskatchewan and is originally from the Yellowquill First Nation.
 He currently resides in the city of Saskatoon and is the proud father of four daughters and five sons.
 He is also very rich and blessed with many grandchildren and four great-grandchildren.